 Write.
 Every.
 Day.

-Productivity is a hot topic amongst lifehack-y listicles around the web.
-I can only imagine it’s because staying productive is really damn hard.
+Staying productive is really damn hard.
 To-do lists easily stack up and collect dust.
 They become an intimidating reminder that we aren’t finishing what we set out to do.
-For the past 9 months, I’ve found that the key to my productivity lies in a combination of rigorous documentation of my day-to-day and confidence.
+For the past 9 months, I’ve found that the key to my productivity lies in a combination of rigorous documentation of my day-to-day and validation.

 Here’s what I make sure I do by the end of every work day: